Skip to content

 end

-• Recipes stitch Packs together internally.
-You use recipes.*() to build them.
+• Recipes stitch Packs together.
+You call recipes.*() to build them.
+See Composition Model for the internal wiring.

-You author with Recipes, but you execute with Workflow.
-Think of Workflow as the compiler and runtime.
-It takes your high-level recipe and turns it into a directed acyclic graph (DAG) of executable steps.
+Workflow behaves like a compiler and a runtime in one place.
+It takes the high-level recipe and turns it into a directed acyclic graph (DAG) of executable steps, then runs that graph with tracing and state management.

 js